Home - Seasonal - Summer - Summer Strawberry Salad with Feta

 My dressing is a balsamic vinaigrette, with a magical base of pureed fresh strawberries and balsamic vinegar.

-Those two ingredients are the key.
-They each contribute their own natural sweetness — you end up with a nicely balanced salad dressing that tastes tangy-sweet.
+These two ingredients are the key.
+They each contribute their natural sweetness — you end up with a nicely balanced salad dressing that tastes tangy-sweet.
+Blending the same type of fruit used in the salad right into the dressing helps to double-down on the flavor!

 A white serving bowl with fresh strawberry salad, arugula, cucumbers, tomatoes and feta cheese.